cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Envision.md

     - If you want to use [Beat Saber Mod Manager](https://github.com/affederaffe/BeatSaberModManager) (which I still use for OneClick installation), settings and selected mods do not save on v0.0.6, so use v0.0.5 instead.
 - Full-body tracking doesn't seem to work; OpenXR Tracker Profiles either doesn't load or can't detect the trackers.

-### ^ Resonite (Prerelease > .NET 10)
+### ^ Resonite
 - Using GE-Proton10-15-rtsp18.
-- .NET 10 breaks mods, so we'll have to wait for them to update.
-In my caase, my settings were broken (e.g. Motion Blur locked to 2000%) until I disabled Resonite Mod Loader.
-    - I plan to look into Monkeyloader at some point.
+- I have my mods disabled since the .NET 10 update broke them.
+Might get them back later if I can be bothered.
 - Full-body tracking works just fine.

 ### ^ Until You Fall